 “You’re accepting that because someone told you…”

 If that “someone” is a random human then that can be a valid argument.
-When you add in the centuries of detailed observation by many of the most brilliant minds on the planet – Galileo, Newton, Einstein – there is a lot more credibility.
+When that someone can call upon the weight of centuries of detailed observation by many of the most brilliant minds on the planet – Galileo, Newton, Einstein, Hawking – there is a lot more credibility.
 And finally, science is provable – and repeatable.

 The Purpose of This Site in Two (long) Sentences.

 Some quantum physicists have concluded we exist as waves of possibility that become particulate (“collapse the wave”, i.e., “magically” transform from pure energy into an actual physical “thing”) when observed.
 The Church of Zero purports to show that we exist as wave sets of Intention, not random fluctuations, and appear/manifest as particles when an observer’s wave set synchronizes with that of the observed.

 Are We Looking To Overthrow Your Religion?
 Hell, No!

 This is a site about the mechanics of physical existence.
 It is not a discussion of the needs, demands or requirements of any purported deities, or belief system(s.)
 Nor is this a site to discuss personal growth or self-help issues.
 Not to deny their importance or relevance to human society, but those are different topics for different websites.
 I am, of course, basing Church teachings on my personal beliefs; this can’t really be avoided.
 But I will try to always separate settled science, science possible-but-argued, concepts I have extrapolated and concepts I pull out of my – er, hat… When I speak in the first person, it is usually just opinion; ideas in the plural are settled science or theories the Church agrees with and supports – usually.

 We are in no way trying to mock, belittle or deny anyone’s sincere religious convictions, nor do I believe that modern interpretations of most scripture would be incompatible with the knowledge, ideas and information presented here.
 If however, you are unable to reconcile these concepts with your personal spiritual requirements, beliefs or practices, while you are welcome here as seekers of truth, you may soon be out of your comfort zone.